-- (1) Mr. JooHo Kim retired in February 2015, and "All Other Compensation" is primarily related to retirement and separation payments. - (2) Mr. ChoonHeung Lee separated from Amkor in October 2015, and "All Other Compensation" is primarily related to retirement and separation payments. - (3) The amount in the Stock Awards column reflects the aggregate grant date fair value of restricted stock awards for the year ended December 31, 2013, calculated in accordance with FASB ASC 718 and excluding the impact of estimated forfeitures related to service-based vesting conditions.
-Assumptions used in the calculation of this amount are included in Note 4 to our Consolidated Financial Statements included in our Annual Report on Form 10-K filed with the SEC on February 22, 2016.
-This amount reflects the accounting expense for the awards, and does not correspond to the actual value, if any, that will be recognized by the named executive officer.
+- (1) For Mr. Kelley, the amounts listed in the Bonus column reflect the Service Bonus paid for the periods of January 1, 2018 through December 31, 2018 and February 27, 2017 through December 31, 2017.
+For Ms. Faust, the amount listed in the Bonus column reflects a discretionary bonus for performance in 2018 on key strategic corporate initiatives. - (2) The amounts in the Stock Awards column reflect the aggregate grant date fair value of restricted stock awards granted during the year ended December 31, 2017, calculated in accordance with FASB ASC 718 and excluding the impact of estimated forfeitures related to service-based vesting conditions.
+Assumptions used in the calculation of these amounts are included in Note 4 to our Consolidated Financial Statements included in our Annual Report on Form 10-K filed with the SEC on February 22, 2019.
+These amounts reflect the accounting expense for these awards, and do not correspond to the actual value, if any, that will be recognized by the named executive officers. - (3) The amounts in the Option Awards column reflect the aggregate grant date fair value of option awards for the years ended December 31, 2017 and 2016, calculated in accordance with FASB ASC 718 and excluding the impact of estimated forfeitures related to service-based vesting conditions.
+Assumptions used in the calculation of these amounts are included in Note 4 to our Consolidated Financial Statements included in our Annual Report on Form 10-K filed with the SEC on February 22, 2019.
+These amounts reflect the accounting expense for these awards, and do not correspond to the actual value, if any, that will be recognized by the named executive officers. - (4) Represents amounts earned pursuant to the terms of the Executive Bonus Plan with respect to the years ended December 31, 2018, 2017 and 2016.

-- (4) The amounts in the Option Awards column reflect the aggregate grant date fair value of option awards for the years ended December 31, 2014 and 2013, calculated in accordance with FASB ASC 718 and excluding the impact of estimated forfeitures related to service-based vesting conditions.
-Assumptions used in the calculation of these amounts are included in Note 4 to our Consolidated Financial Statements included in our Annual Report on Form 10-K filed with the SEC on February 22, 2016.
-These amounts reflect the accounting expense for these awards, and do not correspond to the actual value, if any, that will be recognized by the named executive officers. - (5) Represents amounts earned pursuant to the terms of the Executive Bonus Plan with respect to the years ended December 31, 2015, 2014 and 2013. - (6) See the 2015 All Other Compensation Table below for additional information. - (7) Converted from Korean Won based on the average exchange rate for the year ended December 31, 2015 which was 1,131.67.
+- (5) See the 2018 All Other Compensation Table below for additional information. - (6) A portion of Mr. Rutten's salary was converted from Singapore dollars based on the average exchange rate for the period from June 1, 2018 through December 31, 2018, which was 1.37.

-2015 All Other Compensation Table
+2018 All Other Compensation Table